[HISTORY: Adopted by the Town Board of the Town of Forestburgh 8-1-2019 by L.L. No. 3-2019. Amendments noted where applicable.]

 Editor’s Note: This local law also repealed former Ch.
 72, Buildings, Numbering of, adopted 7-3-2003 by L.L.
 No. 3-2003.

-Sullivan County, New York, has implemented an enhanced 911 telephone system whereby an individual will be able to dial a 911 telephone number in the event of an emergency.
+Sullivan County, New York, has implemented an enhanced 911 telephone system whereby an individual will be able to dial a 911 telephone number in the event of an emergency for emergency personnel response.
 A Town-wide uniform numbering system of all buildings will assist emergency personnel in responding efficiently and quickly to an emergency.
 It is, therefore, in the best interest of the public health, safety and welfare of the Town of Forestburgh to enact this chapter.

 As used in this chapter, the following term(s) shall have the meanings indicated: